jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SFPLOADMACRO.md

   SubUnit.ScheduleInstructionForFutureExecution(Insn, Delay, DelayKind);
 }
 ```
 An instruction scheduled with a delay of 0 will execute on the cycle immediately after `SFPLOADMACRO`, whereas an instruction scheduled with a delay greater than zero will gradually count down, and then execute on the cycle _after_ the cycle on which it counts down from 1 to 0.
 If _any_ outstanding instruction (on any sub-unit) scheduled for future execution has a delay kind of `WaitForElapsedInstructions`, then _all_ outstanding instructions (on all sub-units) have their delay counter decremented by one every time a thread issues an instruction to the Vector Unit (SFPU).
 On the other hand, if all outstanding instructions have a delay kind of `WaitForElapsedCycles`, then all outstanding instructions have their delay counter decremented by one every cycle.
+The `WaitForElapsedInstructions` delay kind is useful when a scheduled instruction consumes an input which is produced by a future instruction (it is not required when the producing instruction and the consuming instruction come from the same `SFPLOADMACRO`, but it generally is required in other cases).

 There are some extra considerations for `StoreSubUnit`:
 * In theory, `LoadMacroConfig` can differ between lanes (though this is not encouraged).
 If _any_ lane invokes `ScheduleInstructionForFutureExecution` on `StoreSubUnit`, then _all_ lanes must do so.